programacion-bucles

 Loops are control structures that allow repeating a set of instructions multiple times.
 Along with conditionals, they are two of the most important tools when programming.

-It is clear that computers are fast (very very fast).
-But, precisely for that reason, they wouldn’t be very useful if they could only perform each task once.
+It’s clear that computers are fast (very, very fast).
+But, precisely because of that, they wouldn’t be very useful if they could only do each thing once.

-Imagine you have a system to check if a text containing an ID number is correct.
-The area where computers excel is with their ability to check millions and millions per second.
+Imagine you have a system to check if a text containing a DNI (Spanish ID number) is correct.
+Where computers excel is in their ability to check millions and millions per second.

-This is where the concept of “loop” comes in.
-It is a structure that allows repeating an action multiple times, as long as a condition is met.
-The condition is an expression that evaluates to a boolean true
+This is where the concept of a “loop” comes in.
+It’s a structure that allows repeating an action multiple times, as long as a condition is met.
+The condition is an expression that evaluates to a boolean true or false.

-Loops are fundamental in programming as they allow us to perform repetitive tasks (which is what computers do best).
+Loops are fundamental in programming because they allow us to perform repetitive tasks (which is what computers do best).

-Loops have in common with conditionals that both modify the flow of the program based on a condition.
-In fact, we will see in due time that, under the hood, a conditional and a loop are basically identical.
+Loops have in common with conditionals that both modify the program flow based on a condition.
+In fact, we will see in due time that, under the hood, a conditional and a loop are basically almost identical.

-Understanding a loop is not much more difficult than understanding a conditional.
-In fact, performing loops of actions (repetitive tasks) is something we frequently do in our daily lives.
+Understanding a loop is not much harder than understanding a conditional.
+In fact, performing loops of actions (repetitive tasks) is also something we do frequently in our daily lives.

-For example, let’s imagine you have to do this:
+For example, imagine you have to do this

 I have to put a stamp on each letter in this pile